-The prevention principle has been part of English law for nearly 200 years.
-In the construction, offshore and shipbuilding sectors, it is normally taken to mean that, where the employer has prevented the contractor from completing its work by the contract completion date, the employer cannot deduct liquidated damages from the contractor.
+The prevention principle has been part of English construction law for nearly 200 years.
+It is normally taken to mean that, where the employer has prevented the contractor from completing its work by the contract completion date, the employer cannot deduct liquidated damages for delay from the contractor.

-The basic rationale is that the employer should not be able to take advantage of the non-fulfilment of the completion date, where the employer has prevented the contractor from fulfilling that date.
-The prevention principle has largely informed the view taken by English law towards concurrent delay, which can be summarised as follows:
+The rationale for this is that the employer should not be able to take advantage of the non-fulfilment of the completion date, where the employer has prevented the contractor from fulfilling that date.
+The prevention principle can be summarised as follows:

-This issue was discussed in the recent decision of North Midland Building Limited v Cyden Homes Limited EWHC 2414 (TCC).
-The answer is a resounding ‘No’.
+This was the issue discussed in the recent decision of North Midland Building Limited v Cyden Homes Limited EWHC 2414 (TCC) and the answer is a resounding “No”.

-If the contract contains a 'traditional' extension of time clause (such as, for example, the one found in Clause 8.4 of the FIDIC Conditions of Contract), the employer's breaches will entitle the contractor to an extension of the contract completion date.
-In these circumstances, the contractor will normally be entitled to an extension of time for the period of delay caused by the Employer Risk Event.
+If a construction contract contains a ‘traditional’ extension of time clause (such as, for example, the one found in Clause 8.4 of the FIDIC Conditions of Contract), any breaches by the employer will typically entitle the contractor to an extension of time for the period of delay caused by the Employer Risk Event.

-It will not be open to the employer to argue that it does not have to grant an extension of time because the contractor would have missed the contract completion date because of its own delays.
-This is because, if the employer deducted liquidated damages in these circumstances, this would contravene the ‘prevention principle’.
+In such cases it will not be open to the employer to argue that it does not have to grant an extension of time because the contractor would have missed the contract completion date because of its own delays.
+This is because, if the employer deducted liquidated damages for delay in these circumstances, this would contravene the “prevention principle”.
 To put it another way, the employer prevented the contractor from completing its work by the completion date, so cannot benefit from its act of prevention by deducting liquidated damages.

-Many extension of time provisions in construction and offshore contracts now contain language along the following lines:
+Many extension of time provisions in offshore construction and shipbuilding contracts now contain provisions such as this:

 Another formulation would be as follows: